Misakihime21/Luna/README.md

 - moving objects to get for the high switch

-- make a key don't stand out while it isn't needed
 - impove scary animations (table\plate)
 - make demon eyes darker so it wouldn't be clear that it just a floating ball
 - perhaps an easy fix for trace is to add a cursor in the middle of screen - orrr add a collision to the switch